 In its 200 year history, The Montagu Arms Hotel has played host to discerning clientele who appreciate its world class service and hospitality.

 Since the 16th Century there has always been an inn on the site of the Montagu Arms.
-Originally a meeting place for farmers and parish officers the inn was very much the heart of the picturesque Beaulieu village.
+Originally a meeting place for farmers and parish officers the inn, then known as 'The Ship' and then 'The George', was very much the heart of the picturesque Beaulieu village.

 The inn was a hub for timber auctions and lectures, with its own farmland a cattle market was held at the inn every year until 1809.
 The annual Beaulieu fairs originating from 1607 were also held at the inn as well as weekly markets.